codewars/discord-bot/README.md

 ## Configuration

-The following environment variables are required:
+The following environment variables are required for the bot to run:

 - `BOT_TOKEN`: The token used to log in.
 - `CLIENT_ID`: The ID of the application associated with the bot.
 - `GUILD_ID`: The ID of the server where slash commands should be registered.

+The following environment variables are recommended, since some slash commands may not be available without them:

+- `ROLE_EVERYONE`: The ID of the `@everyone` role in the guild where the bot is registered.

 Use `.env.development` (gitignored) to configure these variables.